ICJIA/history-of-computing-webpage/README.md

 # Test for a simple, single-page content-based web app.

-A web app that teaches users about the history of computing through comprehensive chronological sections and an interactive quiz system.

-This is a test scaffolding.
+A test web app that displays content and provides a quiz.
+A certificate can be printed at the end.

 The idea here is to create a simple web page with a few sections and a quiz system.
 At the end of the quiz, users have the option to generate a certificate of completion.

-The goal is to create a basic content & quiz framework for future development.
+This is a scaffold for future development.

 ## Demo Site